Local Causal Discovery for Statistically Efficient Causal Inference: METHOD

 Even if $X$ is an explicit ancestor of $Y$, its causal effect on $Y$ might still not be identifiable.
 We can test this by checking amenability \citep{perkovic2015complete}, but that requires checking all possibly directed paths between $X$ and $Y$, which potentially requires knowing the whole CPDAG.
 Instead, we develop a test for amenability that uses only local information around $X$ and its siblings.

 \begin{restatable}[]{lemma}{localamenability} For any two distinct nodes $X$ and $Y$ such that $X \in PossAn_G(Y)$ in a CPDAG $G$, $G$ is adjustment amenable relative to $(X,Y)$ iff

 \end{restatable} We provide a proof in \Cref{proof:local_amenability}.
 We implement this lemma through \Cref{alg:is_amenable} and use it in Step 2 of LOAD.
 This test requires only knowing a local subgraph of the CPDAG, in particular the parents and adjacencies of each sibling of the treatment.
-We show that with the two tests for identifiability in \Cref{lem:identifiability_implies_expl_an} and \Cref{lem:local_amenability}, LOAD correctly identifies all causal effects between the targets that are identifiable.
+We show that with \Cref{lem:identifiability_implies_expl_an} and \Cref{lem:local_amenability}, LOAD correctly determines the identifiability of the causal effects between the targets.

 \begin{restatable}[]{corollary}{loadidentifiability} LOAD is sound and complete in determining the identifiability of the causal effect between a pair of targets $X$ and $Y$. \end{restatable}